anaraven/best-practices/slides/best-practices.md

 Some of them are endorsed by research
 :::

+## I am Andres Aravena
++ Assistant Professor at Molecular Biology and Genomics Department
++ Mathematical Engineer, U. of Chile
++ PhD Informatics, U Rennes 1, France
++ PhD Mathematical Modeling, U. of Chile
++ Research in machine learning for metagenomics, and in gene expression analysis for systems biology

 ## Philosophy, not tools
 Tools will change in time.
 There will be new tools